syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 ### Stroke color

-Stroke color of the SelectedItem can be customized by setting the [`SfDatePicker.SelectionView`]() property.
+Stroke color of the SelectedItem can be customized by setting the [`SfTimePicker.SelectionView`]() property.

 {% tabs %}